New country reports provide detailed accounts of drug resistance surveillance across the African continent to reduce the burden of AMR.

-Phase II of the Fleming Fund in Malawi means a further £3m of investment in laboratories, disease surveillance systems, and the workforce in human, animal, and environmental sectors.
+Phase II of the Fleming Fund in Malawi means a further £3m of investment in laboratories, disease surveillance systems, and the workforce in human, animal, and environmental health sectors.

 Global estimates suggest that the burden of antimicrobial resistance (AMR) falls on those living in low resource settings, where there is a high burden of infection and minimal access to antibiotics.
 In Malawi, there is evidence of increasing resistance of common pathogens to antibiotics.
 The Government of Malawi has recognised this, with President Chakwera pledging his support to the Fleming Fund programme.